 skip to Main Content

-Tour de France Betting Offers 2024
+Tour de France Betting Offers 2025

 tour de france silhouette rider against french flagThe Tour de France is unarguably the most famous cycling event outside of the Summer Olympics, possible even holding a greater cache than that.
 It took place for the first time in 1903 and involves a gruelling trek over more than 2,000 miles of France.
 There are 21 day-long stages that take place over 23 days in total, with the course starting at sea level and then going up into the mountains, challenging the riders in every imaginable way.

-Despite its name, the race isn’t actually limited to France, with the initial stage having begun in the likes of Germany, Monaco and the United Kingdom, with the aim being to allow a wider audience to get involved and give it a wider exposure.
+Despite its name, the race isn’t actually limited to France, with the initial stage having begun in the likes of Italy, Germany, Monaco and the United Kingdom, with the aim being to allow a wider audience to get involved and give it a wider exposure.
 Contrary to the belief of those that only have a passing interest in racing, the Tour isn’t just about the winner.
 There are numerous categories for which awards are given, including the best young rider and the cyclist that performs best in the mountains.

-This year the Tour De France starts in Florence with the grand depart.
-It is the first time the tour has started in Italy.
 We, as usual, have done the trawling for you and have found the best deals below, further down you can find more about the tour.

-Tour de France Betting Offers for 2024
+Tour de France Betting Offers for 2025

 This event has not started yet, please check back nearer the time.
 For other offers see our main loyalty page.

-2023 Tour de France Schedule and Format
+2025 Tour de France Schedule and Format

 Stage Date Route Race Distance (miles)